-Head North Ski Days is a weeklong winter recreation event offering free XC ski equipment rentals for visitors to enjoy the beautiful terrain in the north end of the Monument.
+Head North Ski Days is a winter recreation event offering free XC ski and snowshoe equipment rentals for student groups and visitors to enjoy the beautiful terrain in the north end of the Monument.
 We will be hosting student groups, taking part in the Katahdin Learning Project, for a scheduled day during a week-plus of skiing and snowshoeing.
 Our staff will be hosting the general public for a weekend day of skiing, snowshoeing, and more!

 North Gate of Katahdin Woods and Waters National Monument

-Over 16 miles (25 km) of trails throughout the north end of the Monument will be groomed courtesy of EPI.
-On XC skis or on snowshoes, you can explore along the shores of East Branch of the Penobscot River and head south to Stair Falls, Haskell Pitch, or the Big Spring Brook.
+Over 16 miles (25 km) of trails throughout the north end of the Monument are groomed courtesy of Elliotsville Foundation, Inc. On XC skis or on snowshoes, you can explore along the shores of East Branch of the Penobscot River and head south to Stair Falls, Haskell Pitch, or the Big Spring Brook.

-Volunteers will be standing by to get you, your group, or your family trained up and ready to hit the trails.
-We recommend you wear warm layers, and pack yourself water, lunch, sunglasses, and sunscreen.
+Our team is there to get you, your group, or your family geared up and ready to hit the trails.
+We recommend you wear warm layers, and pack yourself water, lunch, snacks, sunglasses, and sunscreen.
 Before or after your adventure through the Monument, stop by the firepit at the trailhead for hot cocoa and marshmallows.

 Snowshoers visiting the groomed trails should be careful not to tread on the grooming and whenever possible should stay to the side of the trails.